Sister Cities History

 Atlanta Sister Cities History

-The City of Atlanta joined the sister cities movement on June 23, 1967; when then-Mayor Ivan Allen Jr. forged Atlanta's first sister city relationship with Salzburg, Austria.
-To continue these efforts and further Atlanta's international presence, former Mayor Sam Massell invited Montego Bay, Jamaica and Rio de Janeiro, Brazil to become Atlanta's second and third sister cities in 1972.
+The City of Atlanta joined the sister cities movement on June 23, 1967; when then-Mayor Sam Massell invited Montego Bay, Jamaica and Rio de Janeiro, Brazil to become Atlanta's sister cities in 1972.
 Across the following two years, Atlanta's relationships with its new sister cities began to create a strategic avenue for cultural and educational exchanges.
-In 1974, then-Mayor Maynard Jackson established two additional sister cities and created the Atlanta Sister Cities Commission to oversee Atlanta's sister city efforts.
+In 1974, then-Mayor Maynard Jackson established two additional sister cities and created the Atlanta Sister Cities Commission in 1977 to oversee Atlanta's sister city efforts.

 Atlanta's international strategy made significant progress under the leadership of former mayor Ambassador Andrew Young.
 To combat a national recession, Ambassador Young turned to international markets for investments and established four new sister city relationships which brought more than $70 billion in investment--adding nearly 1 million jobs to the region.

 Today, the City of Atlanta fosters 17 sister city relationships with communities across the globe.
-Under the direction of mayoral appointee, Shelby Grubbs, the Atlanta Sister Cities Commission continues to provide a platform for Atlantans to explore different cultures, expand academic opportunities, drive trade and investment, assist those in need, and ultimately raise Atlanta’s visibility in the global community.
+The Atlanta Sister Cities Commission continues to provide a platform for Atlantans to explore different cultures, expand academic opportunities, drive trade and investment, assist those in need, and ultimately raise Atlanta’s visibility in the global community.